Parental Controls

 • Epic Games Parental Controls

-• Joey AI for online use and message monitory
+• Joey AI for online use and message monitoring

 • We review screen time regularly to see what's working and what needs adjusting.
-But asking for additional screen time is totally cool, that's why the request feature is there.
+Asking for additional screen time is totally fine - that's why the request feature is there.

 Our rules: